-Hamburger Soup is a hearty, wholesome soup brimming with lean ground beef, plenty of vegetables, and loads of flavor for a complete meal in just one pot.
-And as a bonus, it’s quick and easy to make!
+Hamburger Vegetable Soup is a hearty, wholesome soup brimming with lean ground beef, plenty of veggies, and loads of flavor for a complete meal in just one pot.
+And as a bonus, it's quick and easy to make!

-There are so many veggies, in fact, that this is actually what I would consider a Vegetable Beef Soup.
-But since the recipe is made with ground beef as opposed to tender chunks of beef, “Hamburger Soup” seems a more appropriate moniker.
+There are so many veggies that this is actually what I would consider a Vegetable Beef Soup.
+But since the recipe is made with ground beef as opposed to tender chunks of beef, "Hamburger Vegetable Soup" seems a more appropriate moniker.
 Tomato, to-mah-to.
-At any rate, let’s break down all of the goodness within, shall we?
+At any rate, let's break down all of the goodness within, shall we?

-Hamburger Soup may be simple and classic, ’tis true.
-But this version’s particular combo of ingredients and depth of flavor make it anything but boring!
+Hamburger Vegetable Soup may be simple and classic, 'tis true.
+But this version's particular combo of ingredients and depth of flavor make it anything but boring!
 There are lots of goodies in this soup, but they're common ingredients that you probably already have on hand.

 - Lean ground beef.
-You can substitute ground turkey, if you wish.
+You may substitute ground turkey, if you wish.

 - Carrots.
 To save peeling and chopping time and energy, I usually rely on a bag of shredded or julienned carrots from the produce section.
 But you can slice or dice whole carrots (or toss in tiny baby carrots) if you prefer.

 - Beef broth.
-Feel free to use homemade broth or stock (if you’re lucky enough to have a stash!), good-quality broth or stock from a carton, or even water plus Better than Bouillon Beef Base (*affiliate link).
+Feel free to use homemade broth or stock (if you're lucky enough to have a stash!), good-quality broth or stock from a carton, or even water plus Better than Bouillon Beef Base.
 Whichever you choose, I recommend going with low-sodium in order to control the saltiness of your soup.
 You can always add more salt later.

 - Flavor boosters!
-Small additions of tomato paste, balsamic vinegar, and Worcestershire sauce add such depth of flavor to this soup, taking it from good to great…so don’t leave ’em out!
-Tomato paste, balsamic vinegar, Worcestershire sauce, Italian seasoning, rosemary, bay leaves, garlic powder, onion powder, salt, and pepper are a killer combo in this recipe.
+Small additions of tomato paste, balsamic vinegar, and Worcestershire sauce add such depth of flavor to this soup, taking it from good to great...so don't leave 'em out!

 - Frozen corn, green beans, and peas.
 These vegetables get added to the soup recipe towards the end of the cooking time since they're already pre-cooked and don't need as long to finishing cooking/heat through.